How We're Smokeless

 The hot air then exits the double wall through holes around the rim.
 This pressurized, heated oxygen mixes with the smoke and causes secondary combustion or reburn.

 Fires are made when quality fuel, sufficient heat, and oxygen meet.
-Smoke is the result of an imbalance in one or more of those ingredients is unbalanced.
+Smoke is the result of an imbalance in one or more of those elements.
 Our fire pits are designed to provide plenty of oxygen, allowing for a hotter fire that burns its own smoke before it has the chance to escape the fire pit.

 Tips For Building the Ultimate Smokeless Fire

 Choose your fuel.
 Select a firestarter material, like shredded newspaper or cardboard, a dry, thinly split softwood for kindling, and a dry, split hardwood for your main fuel.
 Make sure your fuel is less than 4" in diameter.
 Focus on creating as much airflow as possible throughout the whole fire building process.